david-kerwick/david-kerwick.github.io/_posts/2018-01-17-spring-boot-outputting-java-8-dates-in-rest-controllers.markdown

 ---
-layout: "post"
+layout: post
-title: "Spring Boot outputting java 8 dates in rest controllers"
+title: Spring Boot outputting java 8 dates in rest controllers
-date: "2017-10-06 09:03"
+date: '2018-01-17 12:13'
 ---

 If you are using Spring Boot and have it marshaling your DTO's to json for you you'll probably encounter is handling dates in an 'oddball' fashion.

-So somthing like
+So something like

 ```
 "dob":[1970,10,30]